bakhtos/GoogleAudioSetReformatted/README.md

 as ```python src/convert.py```, it does not require any external libraries.

 NOTE: `audioset_weak_train_unbalanced.tsv` has been manually split into two files to comply with GitHub's size limit.
+The [Zenodo](https://zenodo.org/record/7096702) version has only one big file.

 ## Changes in dataset